Journalists at Gannett newspapers walk out over deep cuts and low pay

 Union action has garnered mixed results.
 A months-long strike at the Pittsburgh Post-Gazette has yielded few tangible victories to date, as the Block family that owns the paper appears intransigent.
 Meanwhile, journalists at the Guild-represented digital news site Insider just went on a full strike.

-But at The New York Times, which has enjoyed flush coffers, labor actions were followed by a recent contract agreement promising a minimum 10 percent pay and other elements including signing bonuses and other benefits and guarantees.
+But at The New York Times, which has enjoyed flush coffers, labor actions were followed by a recent contract agreement promising a minimum 10% pay and other elements including signing bonuses and other benefits and guarantees.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.